ekelseya/foodtruck/README.md

 # foodtruck
 Who doesn't love a food truck website?

+## Demo

+See the live demo at https://wolftruck.herokuapp.com/

 ## Install
 Although this looks like a PHP app to hosting platforms like Heroku, it's a static HTML/CSS/JavaScript website.